PureDarwin/PureDarwin/README.md

 One current goal of this project is to provide a useful bootable ISO/VM of some recent version of Darwin.

 See the [Wiki](https://github.com/PureDarwin/PureDarwin/wiki) for more information.

+## Building PureDarwin

+To build PureDarwin, you will need OpenSSL installed, which is used by xar and ld64.
+PureDarwin builds only on macOS.
+It is currently tested with Xcode 14, but should work with any other modern Xcode.